CLI Reference¶

 The summary line uses the brand verb "Vetted" and always includes the elapsed time and list of checks that ran.
 When griffe is not installed, it is omitted from the check list.

-All subcommands accept the same set of discovery flags.
+All subcommands accept the same set of discovery modes.
 These are mutually exclusive — use only one at a time.

 |---|---|